What to Write on Your Wedding Invitations, Line by Line

 What to Put on Your Wedding Invitations

 So what should wedding invitations say, exactly?
-Of course, you'll want to include the who, what, where and when, but how and in what order?
-There's a lot to consider when deciding on a wedding invitation format.
-To make things as easy as possible for you, we've broken it down into a few simple steps.
+Of course, you'll want to include the who, what, where and when, but in what order?
+To make things as easy as possible for you, we've broken down the anatomy of traditional wedding invitation wording so you know what's what.

 What to put on wedding invitations wording example graphic